Philodendron paraiso verde is admired for its variegated marble-like foliage.

 |Diseases||Xanthomonas Leaf Spots or Blights, Pseudomonas Leaf Spots and Blights, Erwinia Leaf Spot, Blight, Stem Rot, and Soft Rot|

-Paraiso Verde is a moderate light-loving plant that thrives best in bright indirect sunlight for at least 4-5 hours daily.
+Paraiso Verde is a moderate light-loving plant that thrives best in bright indirect sunlight for at least 4-5 hours daily with a temperature of 65° to 85° F.

-If the intensity of sunshine is not balanced, Philodendron Paraiso Verde can show up a number of unexpected symptoms.
+If the intensity of sunshine is not balanced, Philodendron Paraiso Verde can show several unexpected symptoms.

 |Low Light Problems||Excessive Sunlight Problems|